daniel29han/projects/README.md

 <br>
 #### Overview
 - A hypothetical project where, given the user information and local business, the user's rating on the business is predicted on a continuous scale between 0 and 5.
-- The original data is provided in JSON format and requires somewhat extensive cleaning using regular expressions (RegEx).
+- The original data is provided in JSON format and requires somewhat extensive cleaning using regular expressions (regex).
-- Multiple schemas - business, user, review,
+- Multiple schemas - business, user, review, check-ins - are cleaned, reformatted and combined into one.
 - A recommender system will be created so that users with similar preferences are grouped and recommended local businesses accordingly.

 ## [Project 2 - Quora Classification: Sincere or Insincere Question?](https://github.com/daniel29han/portfolio/tree/main/Projects/Quora)